Select your language

 If you have files already saved in Google Drive or Dropbox, you can connect your PLP to those accounts.

 Reflecting on your experiences helps to shape your future learning, development, and practice.
 Why not use one of our structured templates to guide and support you as you record and reflect on your learning.
 Upload your thoughts in audio or video, or get creative and use the PLP's template builder to create the document that suits your needs.
+Portfolios are a great way to present your professional learning and yourself, as shown in this short video.

 Your PLP allows you to share your experiences with others, work collaboratively, and can support the performance review process.
 When sharing your PLP with others, you have full control over which parts of your PLP they can view, and for how long.